-Some grants will require specific forms and/or training through the Responsible Conduct of Research area, the Human Research Protection Program or the Animal Care and Use Committee.
+Some grants will require specific forms and/or training through the Office of Responsible Research, the Human Research Protection Program or the Animal Care and Use Committee.
 It is important to note that Texas Tech may have different human subjects and animal use policies and procedures than your previous institution.
 Please contact the appropriate office before submitting a grant proposal.

 Gifts and Sponsored Projects

 Sponsored research and gifts can both often provide research funding.
 ORS works closely with Institutional Advancement to determine a project’s classification.
 If you have questions, contact ORS or your college development officer.
 To receive credit for any research funding, you must submit a routing sheet to ORS for processing, even if the development of the funding occurred through your development officer.

 There are a variety of resources to find funding.
 All sources are available on the OVPR Funding Resources Web page.
 Community of Science (COS) Pivot provides federal as well as foundation opportunities and is recommended as a primary source of finding funding.
 Texas Tech has a membership to COS Pivot.
 For questions regarding this system, contact the Office of Research Services.
 Grants.gov is another source of federal funding opportunities.
 TexasOnline will provide Texas state agency funding opportunities.
 Information on grant-making foundations in the U.S. can be found at the Foundation Center website.